Name of chambers:

 Equitable Remedies covering injunctions (including freezing injunctions and search orders), specific performance, and issues arising from constructive trusts, fiduciary duties, fraud and tracing, restitution, estoppel, rectification and rescission.

-Enterprise Chambers would like to recruit one pupil for its London branch.
+Enterprise Chambers would like to recruit one pupil for its Bristol branch.

 Enterprise Chambers’ approach to pupillage is to select the very best candidates (regardless of their background) and then support them in their training and development to become highly successful junior barristers.
 Chambers aims to recruit its junior tenants from its pupils.
 It takes on one pupil a year in any location, rather than several in competition.
 Pupils have the advantage of seeing all of the core areas of Chambers’ commercial-chancery practice in the course of their four seats.
 Chambers also provides its pupils with a measure of real court advocacy experience in their second six, to prepare them for life ahead at the junior bar.

 For the 12 months commencing October 2021, Chambers is looking to recruit one pupil for our Bristol branch.
 A pupillage award is offered of a sum up to £40,000 including guaranteed earnings.
 Chambers offers a draw-down facility to assist its future pupils with funding in their BPTC year.

 As part of the recruitment process, Chambers invites its final shortlisted candidates to attend a mini-pupillage in Chambers to allow them to meet members of Chambers and for them to carry out an assessment.

 **Chambers is also recruiting in our London branch for 2021, please search 'Enterprise Chambers - London' in vacancies